Sp1l/brnrd.eu/content/Security/2016-02-28-Porting-OpenSSL-1.1.0.md

 ## Order, standards

-All descritions where defined using
+All descriptions were defined using
 `<OPT>_DESC?= some description`
 which is not standard.
 Replace `?=` with a `=`